Siege of Fribourg (1744)

-The Siege of Fribourg was a 1744 event during the War of the Austrian Succession.
+The Siege of Fribourg took place between September and November 1744 during the War of the Austrian Succession.

 After Charles VI's death several members of his family competed to be his heir.
 Bavaria and Spain formed an alliance in 1741 through the Treaty of Nymphenburg, which Prussia, Saxony, France, Sweden, Naples, the Palatinate and the Electorate of Cologne joined later.
 Great Britain and the Dutch Republic, France's traditional enemies, allied with Austria against them.

 Austrian preparations

 When the Austrian commander-in-chief Prince Charles Alexander of Lorraine was transferred from the Rhine to Bohemia following Prussia's declaration of war, he was aware of the threat from France and wished to leave the fortress at Fribourg with a large enough garrison.
 He hoped he could defend it with 7000 men.
 The necessary reinforcements were sent under major general von Hagenbach's command.
 After the reinforcements arrived, the garrison totalled 6044 infantrymen, 370 cavalrymen and 199 artillerymen.
 842 sick soldiers were also still inside the fortress, which was put under the command of marshal-lieutenant Wolf Siegmund von Damnitz.